 Open Book is Proud to announce our Fourth Season.
 In light of our growing audiences we’ve added performances!
 Shows will now run for 4 weeks for a total of 11 performances.

 This season we’re asking subscribers to choose a series (say, Opening Night, or the third Saturday).
 But don’t worry… we know that schedules change, and you can change your reservation with no fee up until your scheduled performance!

 What hasn’t changed?
-Our ticket prices (with the exception of our opening night season subscription, which will now be $100 – still a $50 savings from buying single tickets!)
+Our ticket prices: (with the exception of our opening night season subscription, which will now be $100 – still a $50 savings from buying single tickets!).
+General admission tickets are $85.
+Students and Seniors (60+) are only $65.
 Even though we’ve improved our venue and our production value, we’re dedicated to keeping our ticket prices low so that professional theatre can be enjoyed by more people!
 If you’re willing and able to pay more for a ticket, and agree that our ticket prices are low for the quality you receive, please consider giving a tax deductible donation to support our work.
 This will help us continue to grow, pay our artists, and keep our ticket prices low!

-You can download this form and mail it in with your payment or bring it in to a performance of Good People: season ticket order form 17-18 UPDATED
+You can download this form and mail it in with your payment or bring it to the theatre (for any event we have, or put through our mail slot if no one is at the theatre):

 Or… purchase online HERE.

 By Aaron Posner, directed by Krista Schafer Ewbank

 Sept 8 – 30, 2017

 In this brash reworking of Chekhov’s Uncle Vanya, a group of old friends, ex-lovers, estranged in-laws, and lifelong enemies gather to grapple with life’s thorniest questions—and each other.
 What could possibly go wrong?
 Incurably lustful and lonely, hapless and hopeful, these seven souls collide and stumble their way towards a new understanding that LIFE SUCKS!
 Or does it?